 In the current business landscape, businesses are facing four key challenges:

-- At the moment, sectors like transport and logistics are racing to recruit and onboard new staff as quickly as possible.
-Often, workers and HR teams are in different locations, making digital solutions that can easily be integrated with your HR systems key.
+- Recruitment has sky-rocketed in some sectors – numerous sectors are racing to recruit and onboard new staff as quickly as possible.
+Often, workers and HR teams are in different locations, making digital solutions that can easily be integrated with your HR systems crucial

-- Employers need a clear, transparent, complete audit trail to achieve compliance, manage risk, and meet data protection legislation (Data Protection Act 2018) including GDPR.
+- Brexit and immigration changes have made compliance more complex – employers need a clear, transparent, complete audit trail to achieve compliance, manage risk, and meet data protection legislation (Data Protection Act 2018) including GDPR

 How Experian can help